-Dynamic economic analysis is nearer to the reality.
-In a real world, economic variables like national income, consumption, etc. change irregularly and uncertainly.
-Moreover, economic variables of the previous period also affect the present economy.
+Dynamic economic analysis is nearer to reality.
+In the real world, economic variables like national income, consumption, etc. change irregularly and uncertainly.
+Moreover, the economic variables of the previous period also affect the present economy.
 And time clement occupies an important role in economic analysis.